intelligentnet/news/README.md

 A News server with bullet points for topical news items.
 Used as digital signage feed at http://targetr.net

 For you to do :
--	Get ann https certificate and create cert.pem and key.pem files
+-	Get an https certificate and create cert.pem and key.pem files
 -	Create an OpenAI API account
 -	Open an NewsAPI account
 -	Set up PostgreSQL with an account username and password